-If you’re committed to living a sober lifestyle but aren’t ready to transition to life at home, a halfway house is a great option to consider.
-Halfway houses
+If you’re committed to living a sober lifestyle but aren’t ready to transition to life at home, a halfway house might be a great option for you.

 The amount of time you’ll stay at a halfway house varies, but most stays are between three to twelve months.
 This gives you enough time to get back on your feet, secure a steady job, and feel strong in your sobriety.